Pegazarjam/pdsnd_github/README.md

 ### Description
 This  project is  to  utilise Git and Github to refactor Project2 and perform the requested tasks.

+## Python learning

+This course was titled data science programming with Python and included SQL, Python  and version cotrol (Github) materials too.

 ### Files used
 BikeShare_project3.ipynb, Git-keyterms, ReadME.md